Vanessa Brady: The Society of British International Design

-In 2009, Vanessa founded the Society of British International Design (SBID) as the standard-bearer organisation for professional British interior design.
+In 2009, Brady founded the Society of British International Design (SBID) as the standard-bearer organisation for professional British interior design.
 Under her direction, SBID has grown to become one of the largest professional membership interior design organisation in Britain and the second largest (to Germany) in Europe among the 16-member countries in the ECIA.
 In 2010 she launched the SBID International Design Awards to recognise, reward and celebrate talented businesses and individuals in the industry and the awards have since continued to be regarded as one of the most prestigious acknowledgements of design excellence.

 Following this, SBID launched its International Design Awards which recognise, reward and celebrate talented businesses and individuals in the industry and the awards.

 Awards and honours

-In 2022, Vanessa received the Freedom of the City of London.
+In 2022, Brady received the Freedom of the City of London.
 In 2014 she was awarded an honorary degree from Southampton Solent University.
 In 2013 she was appointed an OBE in recognition of her services to the interior design industry and the UK economy in the Queen's Birthday Honours List.

 She has been acknowledged for a number of business and design awards, including the 2013 Woman in the city, Woman of Achievement Award for the Built Environment.
 In both 2010 and 2013, she was nominated for the NatWest Women in Business Awards.